- The Thesis Process

 The thesis or dissertation itself should be understandable without the supplemental appendix materials.

 As part of the ETD submission, students may upload supplemental electronic files as part of their thesis or dissertation.
 These files are considered appendix items, and an appendix page must be included as part of the thesis and should be numbered accordingly.
 This page should include an appendix title, such as “Appendix A: Interview Transcriptions,” and a brief description of the material along with the name of the file in which the material is contained.
 See the sample thesis pages for an appendix page example.

 Curriculum Vitae or Author’s Biography

 Do not include a curriculum vitae or author's biography in your thesis; the Graduate College no longer accepts these sections.

-Instead, the Thesis Office encourages students looking for recommendations on how to document and share their professional accomplishments in ways that can be updated as new opportunities arise to contact the Career Services Office.
+Instead, the Thesis Office encourages students looking for recommendations on how to document and share their professional accomplishments in ways that can be updated as new opportunities arise to contact the Graduate College Career Development Office.